ShauryaPriyam/ShauryaPriyam/README.md

 🔹 Passionate **MERN Developer** always eager to explore new technologies.
 🔹 Strong interest in **Data Structures & Algorithms (DSA)** and **Open Source Contributions**.
 🔹 Love building **dynamic, responsive** web applications and learning cutting-edge tech.
+🔹 **Pursuing my education at IIT Ropar**, constantly growing in the tech field.
 🔹 Open to **collaborations** and exciting new opportunities in Web Development.

 ### 📫 Let's Connect